GeneralBots/botbook/src/11-features/email.md

 ## Summary

-Email integration in BotServer enables powerful email-based automation and communication.
+Email integration in botserver enables powerful email-based automation and communication.
 Through IMAP/SMTP protocols and BASIC script integration, bots can manage email workflows, automate responses, and integrate email with other bot features for comprehensive communication automation.